 - Available for pre-order.
 Item will ship after March 31, 2021

-This work provides a comprehensive examination of the police role from within a broader philosophical context.
-Contending that the police are in the midst of an identity crisis that exacerbates unjustified law enforcement tactics, the author examines various major conceptions of the police--those seeing them as heroes, warriors, and guardians.
-This book looks at the police role considering the overarching societal goal of justice and seeks to present a synthetic theory that draws upon history, society, psychology, and philosophy.
+This book provides a comprehensive examination of the police role from within a broader philosophical context.
+Contending that the police are in the midst of an identity crisis that exacerbates unjustified law enforcement tactics, Luke William Hunt examines various major conceptions of the police—those seeing them as heroes, warriors, and guardians.
+The book looks at the police role considering the overarching societal goal of justice and seeks to present a synthetic theory that draws upon history, law, society, psychology, and philosophy.

 This book is essential reading for thoughtful policing and legal scholars as well as those interested in political philosophy, political theory, psychology, and related areas.
 Now more than ever, the nature of the police role is a philosophical topic that is relevant not just to police officials and social scientists, but to everyone.

 A Brief History of Philosophy and Psychology

 Conclusion: Epistemic Entitlement

 War and Police

 Conclusion: Fear and Force